gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 </div>

-The diagnostic plots suggest that there are a few outlying points (Figure \@ref(fig:Figure8-35)) but they are not influential and there is no indication of violations of the normality and constant variance assumptions.
+The diagnostic plots suggest that there are a few outlying points (Figure \@ref(fig:Figure8-35)) but they are not influential and there is no indication of violations of the constant variance assumption.
+There is a slight left skew with a long left tail to cause a very minor concern with the normality assumption but not enough to be concerned about our inferences from this model.
 If we select a different model(s), we would want to check its diagnostics and make sure that the results do not look noticeably worse than these do.

-\indent The ``AIC`` function can be used to generate the AIC values for a single or set of candidate models.
-It will also provide the model degrees of freedom used for each model.
+\indent The ``AIC`` function can be used to generate the AIC values for a single or set \index{\texttt{AIC()}}
+of candidate models.
+It will also provide the model degrees of freedom used for each model if run the function on multiple models.
 For example, suppose that the want to compare ``fm1 `` to a model without the interaction term in the model, called ``fm1R``.
 You need to fit both models and then apply the ``AIC`` function to them with commas between the model
 names: